 “No need to excuse him.”
 Not inclined to let the cop off the hook, she widened her eyes and exclaimed, “Mad Austrian arm of the law!”

 August followed her gaze to the castle nestled in the foothills of the Alps.
-The walled fortress covered the top of a small peak; higher mountains looming above the estate had patches of snow on their tops.
+The walled fortress covered the top of a small peak.
+Higher mountains loomed above the estate with patches of snow on their tops.

 The silver Porsche had disappeared, eaten up by heavy forest obscuring all but the last quarter mile of the road leading into the castle entrance.
 As she admired the ancient fortress, the car reappeared in front of the gate and stopped.
 An iron grate lifted and disappeared into the wall above.
 When two mammoth doors swung inward like something from a movie about medieval Europe, she shivered with anticipation of entering another world.

 The Porsche inched forward then sped inside the walled estate where flashing lights topped two emergency vehicles.

 “That answers your question.
 Apparently, there’s an emergency at Castle Luschin.”

 The giant-sized doors closed slowly, but not before August saw the courtyard, or what the castle occupants might call the bailey.
 A circular drive surrounded a deep green lawn.
 Thickly flowered shrubs on each side of a walkway led to steps that in turn led to highly polished, double wooden doors.
 Stone benches were scattered on the green.
 Uniformed men, maybe police, stood on each side of the entrance.

 “I doubt that’s our welcoming party,” she quipped.
 This didn’t look like a normal day at the home of her great-grandfather.
 She’d not met the man or ever visited his castle estate, but emergency vehicles didn’t bode well for their first visit.

 Her mom frowned.
 “I hope it has nothing to do with Herr Luschin.”